owntracks/docker-recorder/README.md

 keyfile /etc/letsencrypt/live/mqtt.domain.com/key.pem
 ```

+## Healthcheck

+The Recorder container can perform a Docker-style `HEALTHCHECK` on itself by
+periodically running `recorder-health.sh` on itself if enabled during build.
+This program POSTS a `_type: location` JSON message to itself over HTTP to the
+ping-ping endpoint and verifies via the HTTP API whether the message was
+received.

 ## Possible enhancements

 - Maybe put the most common Mosquitto options in the section which uses an MQTT broker in the docker-compose file